Skip to content

 Criterion 1: The predicted temperature

-Very fresh 雪冷え (Yuki-bie) 5°C Guinomi end Borosilicate glass
+Very fresh 雪冷え (Yuki-bie) 5°C Guinomi end Thin glass

 Costs 花冷え (Hana-bie) 10°C Guinomi versatile Porcelain